bushw011/urmorris-pages/pages/05.a-and-e/58.on-your-headphones-clone-of-the-universe/default.md

 Overall, their general ideas are cool, however some of their riffs aren’t as big as they should be, and they should have included more tracks on the record.

-_Photo at top courtesy of genius.com_
+_Photo at top courtesy of fumanchu.bandcamp.com_